-PR: How to find work - Network, network, network
+PR: How to find work - Network, Social Media, Contacts

 That's why freelancing isn't right for everyone.
-According to Leeds Metropolitan University a freelance PR consultant needs to have a positive attitude, experience, be hard working, have integrity, be flexible and confident.
-When you first start you need to decide whether you want to work for your own clients or work within an agency or in-house set up.
-Going down the agency route gives you more structure and camaraderie, but you may feel it doesn't offer the flexibility you went freelance to achieve.
+According to Leeds Metropolitan University, a freelance PR consultant needs to have a positive attitude, experience, be hardworking, have integrity, and be flexible and confident.
+When you first start you need to decide whether you want to work for your own clients or work within an agency or in-house setup.
+Going down the agency route gives you more structure and camaraderie, but you may feel it doesn't offer the flexibility you want from freelancing.

 If you're looking for your own clients, word of mouth is an excellent place to start.
 Who do you know who might need some PR or know someone who does?
 If you've left an agency you might have restrictions on contacting clients, but there are also former clients and the many other contacts you've met through work.